 ‘New breeding techniques’ (NBTs), refers to different techniques and ways of applying genetic modification in plant breeding.
 All of these involve genetic engineering.
 They are sometimes wrongly referred to as ‘New Plant Breeding Techniques’.
 However, producing plants this way is not plant ‘breeding’ in the sense that most farmers and growers understand and practice it.

-Even though they are called ‘new’ breeding techniques most make use of older genetic modification processes.
-But the term is also used to indicate any type of GM application or technique that had not been commercialised by 2001, the year when the existing EU directives on GMOs came into force.
+Even though they are called ‘new’ breeding techniques many make use of older genetic modification processes.
+But the term is also used to indicate any type of GM application or technique that had not been commercialised by 2001, the year when the existing EU directives on genetically modified organisms (GMOs) came into force.
 For this reason, there is extreme lobbying pressure from biotech companies to exclude them from existing regulations and legislation.

 A ‘gene editing‘ technique known as CRISPR is often used in synthetic biology and is also the most well-known of all the NBTs.
 It is a type of genetic engineering which can be easily be used by researchers to make minute changes in a genetic code.
 This technology is touted as being a more precise type of genetic engineering.
 However it is important not to confuse the concept of ‘precise’ with ‘predictable’.
 The results of genetic engineering are never truly predictable.

-A single gene can have multiple functions, thus a single change in the way a gene functions can have multiple and profound results throughout the organism.
-Such changes, when they occur in the human genome are responsible for complex diseases like haemophilia, cystic fibrosis or sickle cell anaemia.
+A single gene has multiple functions, thus a single change in the way a gene functions can have multiple and profound results throughout the organism.
+Such changes, when they occur in the human genome are responsible for complex diseases like cystic fibrosis, haemophilia and sickle cell anaemia.

 Proponents of new genetic engineering techniques are looking to open up a lucrative market and avoid the continuing public scepticism surrounding GMOs.